paritytech/polkadot-sdk/substrate/docs/deprecation-process.md

 This deprecation process makes sense while we don’t use [SemVer](https://semver.org/).
 After that, this process will most likely change.
-As deprecation and removal of existing features can happen on any release, we need to be mindful that external builders could be impacted by the changes we make.
+As deprecation and removal of existing code can happen on any release, we need to be mindful that external builders could be impacted by the changes we make.
 The deprecation process tries to mitigate this impact, while still keeping the developer experience, the DevEx, as smooth as possible.